Find out what withdrawal means in relation to the PSTN Switch Off

 Openreach is upgrading another 117 exchanges by June 2021 and stop sell notifications for those affected areas were issued in June 2020.
 There has also been a second lot of exchanges announced which will be upgraded by October 2021.

-Additionally, if you want to chat to our expert team about your options regarding the PSTN switch off, fill in the enquiry form below and we’ll be happy to have an informal discussion with you.
+If you want to chat to our expert team about your options regarding the PSTN switch off, fill in the enquiry form below and we’ll be happy to have an informal discussion with you.